Home / Resources / Fake verification links

 How VerifyUGC defends you against this

 VerifyUGC exists to make “is this real?” a question you can answer in seconds.
 We only ever verify through official OAuth on our own domain, we never ask for your password, and we never cold-DM creators.
 On top of that, our Scam Link Checker lets anyone test a link against known phishing domains, and our shared blacklist means a scammer caught impersonating us in one community gets flagged for all of them.
-Want the full playbook?
-Start with our free trust & safety courses.

 Not sure if a link is safe?